-Fricke, M., Zirnstein, M., Navarro-Torres, C.A., & Kroll, J.F. (in press).
+Fricke, M., Zirnstein, M., Navarro-Torres, C.A., & Kroll, J.F.
+(2018).
 Bilingualism reveals fundamental variation in language processing.
 Bilingualism: Language and Cognition.

 Zirnstein, M., van Hell, J.G., & Kroll, J.F.
 (2018).
 Cognitive control ability mediates prediction costs in monolinguals and bilinguals.
 Cognition, 176, 87-106.